czernous/persian-hugo/exampleSite/content/about/_index.md

 description: Need to drive sales to your business?

 ---
-Are you an independent artist or designer?
+Are you a school, college or university?

+Do you sell art or language courses?

+Do you want to build brand awareness or enter a new market?

-If so, I help creatives promote their businesses using content and social media strategies.
+If so, I can help you promote your business by writing blog posts.

+And using social media strategies to share your articles.

 ## **My story**